-My food philosophy is “everything in moderation… except oysters.”
+Everything in moderation… except oysters.
 I decided to pick up a bunch of Kumamotos from Whole Foods and share two simple mignonettes that are easy to make and oh-so-refreshing.
-Grab the recipes below and while you’re at it, check out some of my food photography tips from the photo shoot.
+Grab the recipes below and while you’re at it, check out some of my food photography tips from this delicious photo shoot.

 This post contains affiliate links.
 Read the affiliate disclosure.